Sitting Judge of the Supreme Court of India

 EnrolmentJuly 15th 1982

-Kaul J practiced mainly in the Commercial, Civil, Writ, Original and Company jurisdictions of the High Court of Delhi and the Supreme Court of India.
-Kaul J became an Advocate-on-Record of the Supreme Court of India 1987 and was designated as a Senior Advocate in December, 1999.
-He was appointed Senior Counsel for the Delhi High Court and for the Delhi University, was on the Senior panel of Union of India and served as the Additional Senior Standing Counsel for the DDA.
+Kaul J practised mainly in the Commercial, Civil, Writ, Original and Company jurisdictions of the High Court of Delhi and the Supreme Court of India.
+Kaul J became an Advocate-on-Record of the Supreme Court of India in 1987 and was designated as a Senior Advocate in December 1999.
+He was appointed Senior Counsel for the Delhi High Court and the Delhi University.
+He was also on the Senior Panel of the Union of India and served as the Additional Senior Standing Counsel for the DDA.

-Kaul J was appointed as Additional Judge of the High Court of Delhi on May 03, 2001 and was appointed as a permanent Judge on May 02, 2003.
-He was briefly made the Acting Chief Justice of Delhi High Court in September.
-And was subsequently elevated as the Chief Justice of the Punjab and Haryana High Court in 2013.
+Kaul J was appointed as Additional Judge of the High Court of Delhi on May 03, 2001, and was appointed as a permanent Judge on May 02, 2003.
+He was briefly appointed as the Acting Chief Justice of the Delhi High Court in September.
+Subsequently, in 2013, he was elevated as the Chief Justice of the Punjab and Haryana High Court.
 Kaul J was then transferred to the Madras High Court as Chief Justice in July 2014.

 Kaul and Nariman JJ discussed and deliberated on the new Insolvency and Bankruptcy Code 2016 for the first time in the case of Innovative Industries v ICICI Bank (2017).
 The Bench insulated insolvency proceedings from the test of repugnancy.

 Kaul J was a part of the nine-judge Bench which ruled in favour of Privacy being a Fundamental Right in Puttaswamy v UOI (2017), Kaul J wrote one of the five concurring opinions.